About

 My college alternatives were mainly two: the free and public UBA, recommended by my parents and teachers, where my brother had gone to and I had even completed 3 subjects the year before; and perhaps, if I could earn a scholarship, the expensive ITBA, recommended by Gabriel, where many people I met at ShipBA were studying.

 Fortunately, among the people I've met this year, Santiago and Gadi (both of whom I met thanks to ShipBA) encouraged me to study in the US at Stanford or some Ivy, something that hadn't crossed my mind until then.
-At first, it sounded quite unrealistic (how could I, just a student at a school in Caballito, possibly get admitted to such university?).
+At first, it sounded quite unrealistic (how could I, just a student at a school in Caballito, possibly get admitted to such a university?).
 But Gadi connected me with Lichu, an Argentinian who had gotten into Stanford, who showed me that, while not easy, it wasn't an irrational idea.
 Thus, a third alternative had emerged on the table.
-Considering that Stanford, particularly Silicon Valley, is the global center for technology and innovation, I viewed it like the best place to continue my life on.
+Considering that Stanford, particularly Silicon Valley, is the global center for technology and innovation, I viewed it as the best place to continue my life.
 I decided to give it a chance, now fully committed to going to college.

 Today and tomorrow